-Code Section 12-24-30 defines the term "value" as used in the imposition and reads:
+Then S.C.
+Code Ann. § 12-24-30 (2014) defines the term "value."

 (A) For purposes of this chapter, the term "value" means the consideration paid or to be paid in money or money's worth for the realty including other realty, personal property, stocks, bonds, partnership interest, and other intangible property, the forgiveness or cancellation of a debt, the assumption of a debt, and the surrendering of a right.
 The fair market value of the consideration must be used in calculating the consideration paid in money's worth.
 Taxpayers may elect to use the fair market value of the realty being transferred in determining fair market value of the consideration under the provisions of this section.
-However, in the case of realty transferred between a corporation, a partnership, or other entity and its stockholder, partner, or owner, and in the case of realty transferred to a trust or as a distribution to a trust beneficiary, "value" means the realty's fair market value.
+However, in the case of realty transferred between a corporation, a partnership, or other entity and its stockholder, partner, or